-Prior assistance received from federal government, local government or private sources concerning any process to acquire the clear title of the property must be disclosed by the Applicant in the application for the Title Clearance Program.
+Prior assistance received from federal government, local government or private sources concerning any process to acquire the clear title of the property must be disclosed by the applicant in the application for the Title Clearance Program.
+In the event an applicant receives additional funds for obtaining a clear title over the property, the applicant will have five (5) calendar days from the date funds are received to notify the Program or its designees.
 The disaster recovery need that has not been fully met may qualify for the assistance of the Title Clearance Program.